Woman in pink kurta with girl in green outfit and yellow flower jewellery

 Karuna Vihar School Starts

-It turned out there were many children like Moy Moy, whose parents couldn’t find schools.
-The school (initially called Karuna Vihar, after Moy Moy’s Daadi) led to the establishment of other centers – Latika Jaanch (formerly Gubbara, for early screening and assessments), Latika Nanhe (formerly the Early Intervention Center), Latika School… and Latika Resource Center.
+It turned out there were many children like Moy Moy whose parents couldn’t find schools.
+The school (initially called Karuna Vihar, after Moy Moy’s Daadi) led seamlessly to other initiatives: an active awareness campaign, an early learning centre and a training centre for young adults.

 2000